datacarpentry/sql-socialsci/episodes/02-The Firefox SQLite plugin.md

 To create a database select Database | New database from the menu bar.
 You will initially be asked for a name for the database and then you will be aked where you want to save it.
 It is saved as a single file with a .sqlite extension.
 Although the new database is empty, in that there are no tables in it, the .sqlite file itself is not empty.

 If you were to connect to this new database it would indicate that there were no tables  _Tables(0)_.
 If you right click on Tables you will be given the option of creating a table.
-We will be doing this in Lesson 7.
+We will be doing this later in this lesson.